YinHK-gameDev/unity-learn/Event System/README.md

 The events that are supported by the **Standalone Input Module** and **Touch Input Module** are provided by interface and can be implemented on a **`MonoBehaviour` by implementing the interface**.
 If you have a valid Event System configured the events will be called at the correct time.

+These event interface can be used and implement in the script and use the event supported by event system without adding event trigger component.

 -   `IPointerEnterHandler` - `OnPointerEnter` - Called when a pointer enters the object
 -   `IPointerExitHandler` - `OnPointerExit` - Called when a pointer exits the object